researcherben/python-interfaces/README.md

 * performance characterization: scaling tests of memory, wall-clock time
 * does the code enact the required capability?
 * create sphinx documentation
+* containerize dependencies
+* specify version for python dependencies.
+Better: specify hash for Python dependencies.
+See <https://github.com/pypa/packaging.python.org/issues/564#issuecomment-428011603> and <https://lil.law.harvard.edu/blog/2019/05/20/improving-pip-compile-generate-hashes/>
+* cache the python dependencies offline (rather than relying on pypi over the network)
+* build python dependencies from source (rather than relying on wheels)

 There are 4 ways to explore this project:
 * look in the folder `completed_script` for the result.